lawjjon/colour-palette-classification/README.md

-# Film Image Classification Project
+# Film Colour Analysis and Image Classification

-This project explores the fascinating intersection of colour usage in film and machine learning.
-It focuses on two distinct films, “Oppenheimer” and “Barbie”, investigating them through visualisations and colour palette extraction.
-The study further extends to the application of machine learning models, specifically K-Nearest Neighbours (KNN) and Random Forest Classifiers (RFC), to classify images based on their film origin.
-The performance of these models is evaluated using two types of inputs - the extracted colour palettes and the raw image data.
+This project explores the fascinating use of colour in two contrasting films - "Oppenheimer" and "Barbie."
+Through visualisations and colour palette extraction, it provides insights into the distinct colour aesthetics employed in each film.
+Additionally, the study investigates the application of machine learning algorithms, specifically K-Nearest Neighbours (KNN) and Random Forest Classifiers (RFC), for classifying images based on their film of origin.
+The performance of these models is evaluated using two types of input data: the extracted colour palettes and the raw image pixels.

-## Results
+## Key Findings

+1. The Random Forest Classifier achieved the highest accuracy of 0.86 when trained on the raw image data, outperforming the model trained on colour palettes.
-The highest accuracy (0.86) was achieved by the RFC model utilising the raw image data.
-While extracting colour palettes can be useful for visualising the colour design of the films, they provide little additional benefit when used as input features for film classification.
+2. While colour palette extraction aids in visualising the colour design of films, in this project, it did not provide a significant advantage as input features for image classification.

 ## Future Work

+Potential avenues for future work include:
+- Exploring alternative feature extraction techniques beyond colour palettes.
+- Evaluating the performance of other machine learning models for image classification tasks.
-Future work could explore other feature extraction techniques and machine learning models, as well as ways to optimise model performance through hyperparameter tuning and other strategies.
+- Optimising model performance through hyperparameter tuning and other strategies.
+- Extending the analysis to a larger dataset of films to gain broader insights into colour usage across different genres and styles.